hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 bindd=SUPER,Q,Open my favourite terminal,exec,kitty
 ```

 If you want to access your description you can use `hyprctl binds`.
-For more information have a look at [Useing Hyprctl](./Using-hyprctl.md).
+For more information have a look at [Using Hyprctl](./Using-hyprctl.md).

 ## Bind flags